 - a.
-Persons previously evicted from government-subsidized housing for drug-related criminal activity10 - b.
+Persons previously evicted from government-subsidized housing for drug-related criminal activity - b.
 Persons engaging in illegal use of a drug; - c.
 Persons convicted of methamphetamine production; or - d.
 Persons subject to a sex offender registration requirement; - e.
 Persons that abuse or show a pattern of abuse of alcohol. - 2.
 It is CMHA's policy that all applicants shall be screened in accordance with HUD's regulations and CMHA's Applicant Screening Procedures.
-During screening, CMHA will require applicants to demonstrate their ability to comply with essential provisions of the lease as summarized below: - a. pay rent and other charges (e.g. utility bills) in a timely manner; - b. care for and avoid damaging the unit and common areas; - c. use facilities and equipment in a reasonable way; - d. create no health or safety hazards; - e. report maintenance needs in a timely manner; - f. not interfere with the rights and peaceful enjoyment of others, and to avoid damaging the property of others; - g. not to engage in any activity that threatens the health, safety or right to peaceful enjoyment of other residents or staff; - h. not to engage in any drug-related activity; and - i. to comply with necessary and reasonable rules and program requirements of HUD and CMHA. - j.
-No applicant for public housing who has been a victim of domestic violence, dating violence, stalking, or sexual assault shall be denied admission into the program if they are otherwise qualified. - k.
-CMHA will utilize a twelve (12) month "look back" period for review of the Applicant's compliance with the screening criteria as set forth above.
+During screening, CMHA will require applicants to demonstrate their ability to comply with essential provisions of the lease as summarized below: - a. pay rent and other charges (e.g. utility bills) in a timely manner; - b. care for and avoid damaging the unit and common areas; - c. use facilities and equipment in a reasonable way; - d. create no health or safety hazards; - e. report maintenance needs in a timely manner; - f. not interfere with the rights and peaceful enjoyment of others, and to avoid damaging the property of others; - g. not to engage in any activity that threatens the health, safety or right to peaceful enjoyment of other residents or staff;

-10 The definition of drug-related criminal activity includes possession of drug paraphernalia.
+&lt;sup>10 The definition of drug-related criminal activity includes possession of drug paraphernalia.